Skip to main content

 The 12 Days of Selling "Day 12"

-Yesterday, I blogged about the end of the year, how many selling days I have left and the need to add two additional selling days to see if I can hit my number.
+Yesterday, I blogged about the end of the year, how many selling days I had left, and the need to add two extra selling days to see if I could hit my number.
 I Want It All, I Want It NOW!

-My first order of busy was to continue to identify existing accounts that may have the potential to upgrade, and then to follow up with some additional accounts to see if they would make the move.
+My first priority was to continue identifying existing accounts that may have the potential to upgrade, and then follow up with additional accounts to see if they would be willing to make the move.

-I identified at least five accounts, called all five and none were available.
-My nest step was to send them an email outlining my intentions and their potential savings with hardware and or features that would save them time.
+I identified at least five accounts, called all of them, and none were available.
+My next step was to send them an email outlining my intentions and the potential savings they could achieve with hardware upgrades or features that would save them time.

-Twenty minutes later, I had an response to one of my five emails, stating "ok lets go with the new system, and get me the paperwork".
-Geesh, that was nice and those two orders will help.
-Tomorrow, I'm off to two appointments for two production systems, and then more phone calls and emails.
+Twenty minutes later, I received a response to one of my five emails: "OK, let's go with the new system, and get me the paperwork."
+That was a nice surprise!
+These two orders will help.
+Tomorrow, I’m off to two appointments for two production systems, followed by more phone calls and emails.

 -=Good Selling=-